Constitutional Law Mains Questions Series Part-IV: Important Questions for Judiciary, APO & University Exams | Part - IV of X

 Write an essay on the Directive Principles of State Policy.
 [Guj JS 2020]

-Write shorts note on Directive Principles of State Policy and their constitutional importance.
+Write a short note on Directive Principles of State Policy and their constitutional importance.
 [BJS 1980, 1987, MPJS 2015]

-Write a critical essay on Relationship between Fundamental Right and Directive Principles.
+Write a critical essay on the Relationship between Fundamental Rights and Directive Principles.
 [BJS 1986]

 Are the Directive Principles of State Policy enforceable?
 [RJS 1984]